gardener/chaos-engineering/docs/vsphere/readme.md

 - `vsphere_vcenter_server`: Hostname or IP of vSphere server
 - `vsphere_nsxt_server`: Hostname of IP of NSX-T server
+- `vsphere_vcenter_insecure`: set to true, if TLS credentials of vSphere server should not be verified
-- `vsphere_insecure`: set to false, if TLS credentials should not be verified
+- `vsphere_nsxt_insecure`: set to true, if TLS credentials of NSX-T server should not be verified
-- `vsphere_resource_pool_prefix`: the prefix used for the zone resource pool names
-- `vsphere_zone`: the vsphere zone to run the actions on (a zone as defined by the Gardener cloud profile)

 ### Secrets

 It requires the following mandatory [secret](https://chaostoolkit.org/reference/api/experiment/#secrets) fields:

-- `vsphereUsername`: User name for vSphere vCenter
+- `vsphere_username`: User name for vSphere vCenter
-- `vspherePassword`: User password for vSphere vCenter
+- `vsphere_password`: User password for vSphere vCenter
-- `nsxtUsername`: User name for NSX-T
+- `nsxt_username`: User name for NSX-T
-- `nsxtPassword`: User password for NSX-T
+- `nsxt_password`: User password for NSX-T

 ## Examples